poloab/SintillaNetPrinting/README.md

 Include ScintillaNetPrinting folder in your porject along with ScintillaNet 3.x and reference it:

-ScintillaNetPrinting.Printing printer = new ScintillaNetPrinting.Printing(Scintilla);
+ScintillaNetPrinting.Printing printer = new ScintillaNetPrinting.Printing(ScintillaNet);

 printer.PageSettings = new ScintillaPrinting.PageSettings()
 {